 The definition from your Google search states— a starchy substance in the form of hard white grains, obtained from cassava and used in cooking for puddings and other dishes.

-Like Google mentioned, tapioca pearls within boba is a starchy and chewy substance (absolutely delicious) extracted from a cassava root or otherwise known as Manihot Esculenta.
-Coming from the plantae kingdom, the cassava root is the third largest source of carbohydrates that is commonly grown around the equator or tropics.
+Like Google mentioned, tapioca pearls in boba or bubble tea is a starchy and chewy substance (absolutely delicious) extracted from cassava root.
+It is also known as Manihot Esculenta.
+The cassava root comes from the Plantae kingdom.
+And it is the third-largest source of carbohydrates that are grown around the equator or tropics.

 If you’re interested, the first two largest sources of carbohydrates grown around this type of region is rice and maze.

 The cassava root is generally brown and has a long narrow shape to it, almost like an oddly shaped banana.
-The texture of the cassava root on the outside is rough to the touch but the white and sometimes yellowish inside or flesh of the root is quite smooth but firm.
+The texture of the cassava root on the outside is rough to the touch.
+Generally, it is white and sometimes yellowish inside.
+As for the actual flesh of the cassava root, it is quite smooth to the touch but firm.

-Though lacking in sources of nutrients like protein, fats and other nutrients, the cassava root is highly rich in starch.
-The richness in starch allows us boba lovers to enjoy those little black pearls in the bottom (or top) or our favorite bubble teas.
+Though lacking in sources of nutrients like protein, fats, and other nutrients, the cassava root is rich in starch.
+The richness in starch allows us, boba lovers, to enjoy those little black pearls in the bottom (or top) or our favorite bubble teas.

-Fun fact, our favorite bubble tea is generally the classic black milk tea or hong kong milk tea and a good matcha milk tea.
+Fun fact, our favorite bubble tea is generally the classic black milk tea or Hong Kong milk tea.
+And sometimes we crave a good matcha milk tea.
 (We tend to like it more on the bitter side, although sweeter matcha milk teas are just as refreshing).